OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

         current_job = job
 ```

-Looks nice, but what if decorated function has more arguments?
+Looks nice, but what if a decorated function has more arguments?
 (I can rewrite the code, of course, but the point is there should be a built-in and generic solution out-of-the-box on the contrary to making users copy-paste code that performs very basic tasks).

 For comparison the similar place in ASP.NET Core does not use any custom code and looks like this: